 It’s hours not kilometers there

-When planning your route, ask for distance in hours, not kilometers!
+When Backpacking in Georgia make sure to planning your route well, for that ask for distance in hours, not kilometers!
 Georgia’s terrain includes a lot of mountains and some roads are extremely dangerous and steep.
 Furthermore, buses and minibuses tend to stop to pick up people on the road, so only the driver will know how long the ride usually is.

 Marshrutki (minibuses) are an absolutely priceless experience!
 First of all they are rather cheap and frequient, leaving once full.
 They drive relatively fast and provide endless entertainment aboard by letting you see real people run their errands and as it stops often, people constantly change, so its never boring!